quidmonkey/namespacejs/README.md

 });
 ```

+If a third party module is namespaced somewhere other than the global scope, it will be removed from the global scope and placed into the specified namespace.

 ## API

+* `debugNamespaces()` - Prints out a list of any unloaded dependencies.
+Useful for debugging.
+* `getModule(string)` - String specifies a namespace.
+Gets the module at the given namespace.
 * `module(string, function)` - String specifies a namespace, function a closure.
+Creates a module on the given namespace using the closed over code block.
 * `module(string, array, function)` - String specifies a namespace, array a list of strings which are dependencies to be injected, function a closure.
+Creates a module on the given namespace using the closed over code block and injecting the given dependencies into the closure.
 * `registerModule(string, object)` - String specifies a namespace, object a module (or library) to store on the namespace.
+Registers an object on the given namespace.
+Useful for namespacing third party libraries.

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/20e24f332601aac16a37554432cdad67 "githalytics.com")](http://githalytics.com/quidmonkey/namespacejs)